ahmad8798/country-search-app/README.md

 - `searchTerm` (string): The search term to filter by country name.

 **Returns:**
+- `array

-- `array`: A filtered list of countries.
+`: The filtered list of countries.

 **Usage:**